r9sun-ucsd/cse15l-lab-reports/Lab2.md

 copy the data over from the temp array into the original array to reverse the original array with the correct data.

 ## Part 3
+One thing I learned through these most recent things from these past 2 labs was setting up servers!
+I did not know that my local computer could set up as a local server, and have its website and server be accessed by other people.
+It was a cool experience setting up the server and having people mess around with the limited counting functions on it.